 I love this trick, especially when decorating with vintage books .
 Sometimes all you need to do is carefully remove the cover of a book to create a perfect neutral book for your decor.
 Vintage hardcover books can be transformed in seconds in this way.
-You may even find a happy surprise because really old books sometimes have been bound with old papers that create a wonderful decoration in itself.
+You may even find a happy surprise because really old books sometimes have been bound with old papers that create a wonderful decoration in themselves.
 You can tie a ribbon or some twine around a stack of coverless books to make them stand out more, or use them as they are.

-For anyone loving the vintage look in their decor this is the easiest and fastest way to decorate old books and use them in your decor.
+For anyone loving the vintage look in their decor, this is the easiest and fastest way to decorate old books and use them in your decor.

 Wondering how to paint books for decorating and what kind of paint to use on the books?
-Well it is easy.
+Well, it is easy.
 You can basically use any paint on the cover of a book.
 But I have some recommendations.
 Try to find a paint that has excellent coverage and dries fast.
 Most books have colorful covers and especially when you want to make white decorative books you don’t want to have to paint them a gazillion times.
 I have used Fusion Mineral Paint with excellent results.
 Two covers of the very light color Champlain was enough to cover a very bright green book.
 I have also heard good reviews of the coverage of this Chalk-type Paint for covering books.

 I like to use a somewhat stiff brush when I am painting books.
 The bristles of a stiff brush will cause lines on the smooth surface of the book.
 I use that to my advantage by painting the first layer lengthwise and the second layer of paint sideways.
-That way I almost get a fabric like texture on my painted book.
+That way I almost get a fabric-like texture on my painted book.

 Make sure your painted books have had enough drying time before you use them in your decor or they might stick together when you stack them.